-NOTE: Entries in this view that list (with Temp/Speed or GPS Receiver) are available if then only the information from the GPS receiver will be displayed on the view.
+NOTE: Entries in this view that list (with Temp/Speed or GPS Receiver) are available if either device is connected to the 800/900 SeriesTM Fishing System.
+If both devices are connected, then only the information from the GPS receiver will be displayed on the view.